In chronic pain, we have strong evidence that our pain modulation system is not working well. Instead of

-For many types of pain we fortunately have very good medications.
+For many types of pain we, fortunately, have very good medications.

 Recent new understandings of the neurophysiology of pain have led to even more specific and effective medications for some pain problems.
-In migraine headache, for example, new data on the pathophysiology led to development of a class of drugs called triptans, which are highly effective medications for aborting migraine attacks in the majority of patients.
+In migraine headaches, for example, new data on the pathophysiology led to the development of a class of drugs called triptans, which are highly effective medications for aborting migraine attacks in the majority of patients.

-New understanding of the different subtypes of receptors involved in prostaglandin synthesis (a normal body function that produces inflammation and results in pain) has led to new anti-inflammatory medications (the “cox-2” inhibitors).
+A new understanding of the different subtypes of receptors involved in prostaglandin synthesis (a normal body function that produces inflammation and results in pain) has led to new anti-inflammatory medications (the “cox-2” inhibitors).

 Some medications developed for other conditions have proven to be very effective for some chronic pain conditions.
 Several medications originally developed as antidepressants and anti-convulsants are now commonly used to treat pain.
-Examples incluce pain associated with nerve damage (such as diabetic neuropathy, or “sciatic” leg pain following a back injury).
+Examples include pain associated with nerve damage (such as diabetic neuropathy, or “sciatic” leg pain following a back injury).
 Low-dose antidepressants may also help reduce chronic abdominal pain associated with functional GI disorders.

-Unfortunately, for many chronic pain conditions there is no specific medication yet.
+Unfortunately, for many chronic pain conditions, there is no specific medication yet.
 Therefore, many people with pain are left with either no good medications for pain control or one of the many narcotic medications that are available.

 Adapted from, “An 8-Step Approach to Chronic Pain Management”– IFFGD Publication #140 by Bruce D. Naliboff, PhD, Clinical Professor of Medical Psychology in the Dept. of Psychiatry and Biobehavioral Sciences, UCLA School of Medicine, Los Angeles, CA; Co-director, UCLA Center for Integrative Medicine; and Chief of the Psychophysiology Research Laboratory, West Los Angeles VA GLA Health Care, Los Angeles, CA